MKPhil/TinyTimer/TimerDemo/README.md

-Timer app that shows how long you've used the PC that day
+My kids wanted an app that showed the how long they'd been using the PC that day to help them manage their screen usage, and nothing I could find really satisfed me, so I decided to roll my own!

 Requirements / Features:
 * Always on top
-* Drag window to move
+* Drag the window to move
-* Shows icon in Notification Area, not Taskbar
+* Puts an icon in Notification Area (aka System Tray), not Taskbar
 * Double-click icon in Notification Area to hide, double-click again to show
-* Cannot close!
+* Cannot close by usual methods!
 No menu or close button, no Alt-F4!
 Can only be killed by Task Manager
-* Timer pauses if the user logs out, uses Switch User, on Hibernate, Sleep.
-Restarts on resume
+* Timer pauses if the user logs out, uses Switch User, on Hibernate or Sleep
 * Zero-footprint - Doesn't store anything on local file system or in the registry
-* Resets each day or at 00:00:00 if you're logged on then!
+* Resets each day or at midnight if you're logged on then!

 Caveats:
-* If user logs off and on again the timer resets (i.e. doesn't remember the earlier session)
+* If user logs off completely and on again (or reboots the computer) the timer resets (i.e. doesn't remember the earlier session)
 * Cannot change colours, window size

+What it doesn't do:
+* Control, log or limit screen time (I have other solutions for that)